codecontemplator/articles/hylomorphisms/readme.md

 data Tile = Tile { _tileId :: Int, _tileSides :: [Side] }
 ```

+Tile are arranged onto a board.
 The mental model of a board is a 2 dimensional array where each position is either empty or populated with a tile.
-Arrays are inconvenient to expand and it is also inefficient to enumerate candidate positions when a new tile is about to be inserted.
+Arrays are inconvenient to expand and it is also inefficient to enumerate candidate positions for new tiles.
 For that reason the following data structure is used instead

 ```haskell
 type Index = (Int,Int)